 Important: Tutorial Forms are to be signed by:

-2. The Department Chair OR the Director of the Undergraduate Program
+- The Department Chair OR one of the Directors of the Undergraduate Program

 PSYC-499 HONORS SYMPOSIUM (3 credits): This course recognizes the Department's Honors Program.

 The Department of Psychology's Honors Program provides enriched research training for a small group of the most motivated and accomplished psychology majors.
 The Honors Program provides students with the opportunity to be immersed in the research process under the mentorship of a faculty member.
 In close interaction with their mentor, students will complete a research project that will constitute a novel contribution to the psychological sciences.
 At the end of their senior year, students are expected to submit an honors thesis and present a poster at the Honors Symposium.